2006 Fijian general election: Opinion polls

+Approval ratings

 Interested organisations

 In addition to the political parties contesting the election, a number of organisations have expressed an intense interest in its conduct and outcome.

 The Military in the background

-The outspoken Military Commander, Commodore Frank Bainimarama initially opposed the early election date, saying that the registration and enrollment process was not complete and that no election should be held without a census preceding it.
+The outspoken Military Commander, Commodore Frank Bainimarama initially opposed the early election date, saying that the registration and enrolment process was not complete and that no election should be held without a census preceding it.
 He conceded, however, that it was too late to hold a census now; it should have been held two years ago, he said.
 On another issue, his spokesman Lieutenant Colonel Orisi Rabukawaqa said that the Military was still opposed to the controversial Reconciliation, Tolerance, and Unity Bill, and warned the government against trying to reintroduce it should it win the elections.

 SDL campaign coordinator spoke out on 3 March to condemn Bainimarama's stated intention to discourage soldiers and their relatives and friends from voting for political parties and candidates that he termed "racist" and "discriminatory."
 He challenged Bainimarama to contest the election himself if he wanted to participate in politics.
 "If the good commander is passionate and is a man of integrity, he should resign and contest the next elections.
 That is the proper and legal form for leaders with a vision to articulate their vision for or against them," Baba told Fiji Television.
-Australian Foreign Minister Alexander Downer also criticized the Commander.
+Australian Foreign Minister Alexander Downer also criticised the Commander.
 In an interview with ABC Television reported by Fiji Live on 3 March, Downer reiterated earlier opposition to Military interference in politics.

 Bainimarama said on 9 March that the Military would support any government that was elected, but would not necessarily support its program.
 He condemned claims that a vote for the FLP would be a vote for instability, saying that such "lies" came from the same "opportunists" who had attempted the 2000 coup.
 He urged Fijian citizens to vote for candidates on the basis of their policies, rather than their ethnicities.
 "Don't choose a party just because it's a Fijian party.
 Choose an Indian or Chinese if his policies are for your benefit," Fiji Live quoted him as saying.